Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Preliminaries

-This representation enables efficient computational methods from the stochastic optimization literature, and a proven solution is the stochastic mirror descent (SMD) algorithm \citep{Uribe2022-1, Uribe2022-2}. {Algorithm~6 in \citep{Uribe2022-1, Uribe2022-2}} iterates through a KL-regularized optimization problem
+The resulting problem can be efficiently solved using computational methods from the stochastic optimization literature.
+One approach is the stochastic mirror descent (SMD) algorithm \cite[Algorithm~6]{Uribe2022-1, Uribe2022-2}, which iterates through a KL-regularized optimization problem:

-At time $t$, the {agent}'s goal is to maximize the expected log-likelihood {given the belief $p_t$}, i.e., minimizing the divergence.
-The trade-off between the two behaviors is tuned with the learning rate $\alpha$.
+At time $t$, the agent’s goal is to maximize the expected log-likelihood while staying close to the belief $p_t$.
+The trade-off between these two objectives is governed by the learning rate $\alpha$.

-Equation \eqref{eqn:smd} is simultaneously the variational representation of a generalized Bayesian inference.
-We unpack this as follows:
+Equation \eqref{eqn:smd} is also the variational representation of generalized Bayesian inference.